 The COVID-19 pandemic has caused significant business disruption around the globe.
 The extent of the impact of COVID-19 on the Company's operational and financial performance will depend on certain developments, including the duration and spread of the pandemic worldwide and the impact on the Company's clinical trials, employees and vendors.
-At this point, the degree to which COVID-19 may continue to impact the Company's financial condition or results of operations remains uncertain.
+To the extent possible, and consistent with applicable guidance from federal, state and local authorities, the Company is conducting business as usual.
+The Company will continue to actively monitor the evolving situation related to COVID-19 and may take further actions that alter its operations, including those that may be required by federal, state or local authorities, or that the Company determines are in the best interests of its employees and other third parties with whom the Company does business.
+At this point, the degree to which COVID-19, including new variants of the virus that causes COVID-19, may continue to impact the Company's financial condition or results of operations remains uncertain.
 A prolonged pandemic could have a material and adverse impact on the financial results and business operations of the Company, including the timing and ability of the Company to complete certain clinical trials and other efforts required to advance the development of its product candidates and raise additional capital.
 For example, certain sites temporarily closed enrollment in the Company's Phase 2 clinical trial in pulmonary arterial hypertension ("PAH") in 2020 as a result of the COVID-19 pandemic and related staffing shortages at sites and key vendors.
 In addition, due to the challenges of enrolling patients worldwide posed by the COVID-19 pandemic and related staffing shortages at sites and key vendors, the Company previously experienced delays in enrollment of patients in its Phase 2 clinical trial of seralutinib, also known as GB002, in PAH.